esamattis/blog/source/_posts/2013-03-20-journey-from-requirejs-to-browserify.markdown

 so nice in comparison.
 Also I haven't gotten any real benefits of the asynchronous part of AMD.
 So I'm very open to replace it with simpler synchronous requires.
-And now with the new version 2 of Browserify by substack iet seems to more simpler than ever to use them in the browsers too.
+And now with the new version 2 of Browserify by substack it seems to more simpler than ever to use them in the browsers too.

 So I made a list of features I require to consider it as a proper RequireJS replacement.